 From backing up your computer(s) to having a media streaming library that the whole family can share, the Synology DiskStation DS920+ is capable of doing it all, and you can mix together up to a whopping 108TB of storage here as well.
 You've also got two USB ports and an eSATA port to make use of besides Wi-Fi and Ethernet.

 Here's a 2-bay NAS drive for not very much money at all from TerraMaster, a brand that's worth a look if you want something a little different from the norm (and want to save yourself some cash too).
-While its specs can't match more premium models, it covers all the NAS basics nicely, and is stylishly designed too.
+While its specs can't match more premium models, it covers all the NAS basics nicely, which will be fine for most people.

 You do get read and write speeds up to 114 MB/s thanks to the quad-core 1.4GHz processor and 1GB of on-board RAM, and the drive also supports 3.5-inch and 2.5-inch disks (HDD and SSD).
-It's possible to pack the TerraMaster F2-210 with as much as 16TB of storage, which should be enough for most people.
+It's possible to pack the TerraMaster F2-210 with as much as 16TB of storage, which the majority of users should be happy with.

 Add in support for Emby and Plex media servers, and this is a perfect NAS drive for beginners or for those who won't be placing too many demands on their hardware while it's in operation.
 If someone tells you that getting started with a NAS drive is expensive, then show them this.